Huang394/Recognition-Oriented-Wet-Fingerprint-Restoration/ConvIR-based Model/README.md

-# Structure-Oriented ConvIR for Small-Area Wet Fingerprint Restoration
+# Recognition-Oriented-Wet-Fingerprint-Restoration

-This repository provides the implementation of our CVPR Workshop paper:
+This repository provides the implementation of our IJCB paper:

-"Structure-Oriented ConvIR and CycleGAN Benchmarking for Small-Area Wet Fingerprints"
+"Recognition-Oriented Wet Fingerprint Restoration with Degradation-Aware Analysis for Small-Area Sensors"

 ---